-A. Site Plan Review and Major Subdivision
+- A. Site Plan Review and Major Subdivision - 1.
 Submission to the Zoning Office: Applicants for Site Plan Review or Major Subdivision submit materials that include a SWPPP.

 - 2. Zoning Office forwards SWPPP to TCSWCD per "Agreement of Services." - 3.
 TCSWCD reviews and provides comments to the Zoning Office and Applicant. - 4.
 Planning Board reviews stormwater components as part of the Site Plan Review and Major Subdivision approval process.
 The Planning Board provides comments to the applicant at a public meeting. - 5.
-When the SWPPP meets the requirements of the Town's Stormwater Management Law (Local Law 2-2007), the DEC technical standards (or equivalent), and the recommendations from the TCSWCD and the Planning Board, TCSWCD provides an approval letter to the Zoning Office. - 6.
+When the SWPPP meets the requirements of the Town's Stormwater Management Law (LL#2 of 2007) and Ground Water Protection Law, the DEC technical standards (or equivalent), and the recommendations from the TCSWCD and the Planning Board, TCSWCD provides an approval letter to the Zoning Office. - 6.
 SMO signs the MS4 Acceptance Form. - B. Construction not part of Site Plan Review or Major Subdivision - 1.
 Submission to the Zoning Office: Applicants for Building Permits with land disturbance activities greater than half-acre are required to submit a SWPPP. - 2.
 Zoning Office forwards SWPPP to TCSWCD per "Agreement of Services." - 3.
 TCSWCD reviews and provides comments to the Zoning Office and Applicant. - 4.
-When the SWPPP meets the requirements of the Town's Stormwater Management Law (Local Law 2-2007), the DEC technical standards (or equivalent), and the recommendations from the TCSWCD and the Planning Board, TCSWCD provides an approval letter to the Zoning Office. - 5.
+When the SWPPP meets the requirements of the Town's Stormwater Management Law (LL#2 of 2007) and Ground Water Protection Law, the DEC technical standards (or equivalent), and the recommendations from the TCSWCD and the Planning Board, TCSWCD provides an approval letter to the Zoning Office. - 5.
 SMO signs the MS4 Acceptance Form